 At ImpacTrip we aim at being 100% transparent in all programs and experiences we promote.

-We are committed to meet the highest standards regards children protection, including their right, freedom, security and well-being.
-Our first and most important priority is to make sure our programs and experiences are creating a positive impact on the beneficiaries we support, in this case, vulnerable children.
+We are committed to support non-governmental organizations that can positively benefit from our work, establishing at the same time a policy that meets the highest standards regards vulnerable people protection, including their right, freedom, security and well-being.
+Our first and most important priority is to make sure our programs and experiences are making a difference and creating a positive impact on the beneficiaries we support, always operated ethically and responsibly.

 This policy applies to all dimensions of the company, from its staff members to clients and suppliers.
 Specifically, this policy is applicable to: